 Total cooking time is around 50 minutes, depending on how you cook your sweet potatoes.

-The pillowy marshmallow topping is crispy on top, soft and melty on the bottom, and the sweet potatoes are smooth and creamy underneath.
+The pillowy marshmallow topping is crispy on top, soft and melty on the bottom, and the creamy sweet potatoes are velvety smooth underneath.
 Good stuff!

 Yes.
-If you want to make the casserole a day or 2 in advance, assemble the casserole, but leave out the marshmallows.
+If you want to make the casserole a day or 2 before Thanksgiving Day or any holiday dinner, assemble the casserole as directed, but leave out the marshmallows.
 Cover the baking dish in plastic wrap, and refrigerate until you're ready to serve.
 Then, uncover the dish, bake as directed until heated through, top with marshmallows and bake until marshmallows are golden brown.

 Refrigerate leftover sweet potato casserole in an airtight container for up to 4 days.
 You can also freeze the casserole for up to 3 months, but omit or remove the marshmallows before freezing.